- 1. Name of the medicinal product

 Gastrointestinal disorders:Patients at increased risk of developing peptic ulcers, e.g. those with a history of ulcer disease or those predisposed to these conditions, including those receiving concurrent non-steroidal anti-inflammatory drugs (NSAIDS),should be monitored for symptoms.
 The use of galantamine is not recommended in patients with gastro-intestinal obstruction or recovering from gastro-intestinal surgery.

-Nervous system disorders:Although, cholinomimetics are believed to have some potential to cause seizures, seizure activity may also be a manifestation of Alzheimer's disease.
+Nervous system disorders:Seizures have been reported with galantamine (see section 4.8).
+Seizure activity may also be a manifestation of Alzheimer's disease.
 In rare cases an increase in cholinergic tone may worsen Parkinsonian symptoms.
 In a pooled analysis of placebo-controlled studies in patients with Alzheimer's dementia treated with galantamine cerebrovascular events were uncommonly observed (see section 4.8).
 This should be considered when administering galantamine to patients with cerebrovascular disease.

 Respiratory, thoracic and mediastinal disorders:Cholinomimetics should be prescribed with care for patients with a history of severe asthma or obstructive pulmonary disease or active pulmonary infections (e.g. pneumonia).